-- Advancing Climate Change Solutions (ACCS) in which we work to increase the use of renewable energy in developing countries where nearly 840 million people still lack access to electricity;
+- Advancing Climate Change Solutions (ACCS) in which we work to increase the use of renewable energy in developing countries where nearly 840 million people still lack access to electricity; and

 - Addressing the Freshwater Challenge (AFC) in which we support efforts to secure sustainable levels of clean water for people and the environment, particularly in the Great Lakes basin.

 While our international grantmaking is global in scope, some aspects are geographically concentrated in East Africa, particularly Tanzania, and the Andes/Amazon region of South America.
 In 2018, the Environment program awarded 82 grants totaling $15.6 million, spread roughly equally across the three major program interests.
-This is an exciting time to join the Environment team as we are approximately halfway through our ten-year strategic plan and will use lessons learned from our current work to inform the development of a new strategic plan in the not too distant future.
+This is an exciting time to join the Environment team as we are approximately halfway through our ten-year strategic plan and will use the lessons learned from our current work to inform the development of a new strategic plan in the not too distant future.

-In this role, the APO will:
+In this role, the PO will:

-- Build relationships with nongovernmental organizations (NGOs) and local leaders in the field in order to best understand the opportunities and challenges in this work;
+- Build relationships with nongovernmental organizations (NGOs) and leaders in the field in order to best understand the opportunities and challenges in this work;

 - Investigate grant requests and develop funding recommendations;